langley-2/cockroachdb/README.md

 * This error is due to the `max-disk-temp-storage` value being set to 0 by default

 * If you deployed using the Helm chart
-    * change the `max-disk-temp-storage` value from 0 to 256MiB in
+    * Change the `max-disk-temp-storage` value from 0 to 256MiB in
     ```
     /cockroachdb/charts/cockroachdb-multicluster/charts/cockroachdb/values.yaml
     ```
-    * redeploy the Helm chart on each cluster that is part of the cockroachDB deployment
+    * Redeploy the Helm chart on each cluster that is part of the cockroachDB deployment

 * If you deployed CockroachDB manually:
     * You will need to edit the StatefulSet of the cockroachdb deployment.